 What is the SEED Program?

-For over 80 years, Girls Quest has provided out-of-school enrichment programming for thousands of disadvantaged girls from the greater New York and Catskills regions.
-At our Summer Experiential Education and Development Program (SEED), located at Camp Oh-Neh-Tah, girls ages 8 to 14 participate in programs that promote literacy, ecological awareness, teamwork, peer support, role-modeling, creative expression, problem solving, and leadership.
+For over 80 years, Girls Quest has provided summer enrichment programming for thousands of underserved girls from the greater New York and Catskill regions.
+At our Summer Experiential Education and Development Program (SEED), located at Camp Oh-Neh-Tah, girls ages 8 to 14 participate in programs that promote literacy, ecological awareness, teamwork, peer support and role-modeling, creative expression, problem-solving, and leadership without technical support.

 Where is Camp Oh-Neh-Tah?

-Camp Oh-Neh-Tah is located on 400 acres in the Catskill Mountains, in East Windham, NY.
+Camp Oh-Neh-Tah is located on 400 acres on the northern rim of the Catskill Mountains, in East Windham, NY.
 A 2.5 hour drive from New York City.

 What kind of housing and facilities are at Camp Oh-Neh-Tah?

-Each cabin has electricity and houses 10 girls and 3 staff members.
+The sleeping cabins have electricity and usually sleeps up to 10 girls and 3 staff members.
 For 2021, our cabins will only be housing 5-6 campers and 2 staff to allow the required 6’ between heads.
 The showers and sanitation facilities are in close proximity to the cabins and will be sanitized after each use and cleaned frequently during the day.
 We have evaluated all other structures (many of which are already open-air) and made changes to accommodate proper distancing.
 Facilities include a dining hall, library, health center, theatre hall, and a windmill that holds a ceramics studio.

 How is the food at camp?